Explore more blogs

 Oops!
 Something went wrong while submitting the form.

 Mapping out your Giving Tuesday email communication plan will allow you to be thoughtful about your messaging and help your mission stand out on a busy day of giving.
-Keep reading to learn how to create a Giving Tuesday email strategy (including a sample calendar), email best practices, and top tips for writing Giving Tuesday subject lines.
+You'll want to send the kind of emails that your subscribers feel compelled to open and engage with this Giving Tuesday, with an action plan and email series designed for conversion.

 Sample Giving Tuesday email calendar

-• 1 week before Giving Tuesday: Campaign teaser or countdown (all subscribers)
+• One week before Giving Tuesday: Campaign teaser or countdown (all subscribers)

-• 1 day before Giving Tuesday: Campaign reminder (all subscribers)
+• One day before Giving Tuesday: Campaign reminder (all subscribers)

 • On Giving Tuesday (morning): Kickoff announcement and invitation to participate (all subscribers)